About the No Kid Hungry Center for Best Practices

 Stephanie Eldred, No Kid Hungry Associate

 Stephanie joined the Center for Best Practices in June of 2015.
 Before joining Share Our Strength, Stephanie worked at World Food Program USA as their Operations Associate.
 There she provided operational support, managed vendor relationships, planned logistics, worked on cross-team projects, and oversaw their intern program.
 Originally from Cincinnati, Stephanie earned a Bachelor of Arts in International Studies at Miami University and completed a semester abroad in Geneva, Switzerland.
 Stephanie serves as the Young Alumni Chair with the Miami University DC Alumni Chapter.
-In her spare time she loves cooking, discovering new music, practicing yoga, and adventuring around DC.
+In her spare time she loves cooking, hiking, practicing yoga, and adventuring around DC.

 Marisa Kirk-Epstein, Associate Director, Research and Policy Analysis